Wednesday, January 25, 2023

 the sidewalks of words he built as

-he walked.
+he wrote.
 Sometimes someone

 else might pour a bit of concrete